-- Mental Health Awareness Video PSA/Poster Contest created by students - Employees and students sign the "Pledge to See Something/Say Something" - Mental health facts shared daily in schools and district offices via district news and social media - Mindfulness resources and green ribbons distributed support Mental Health Awareness - Mental Health Proclamation read at DCPS School Board Meeting and City Council meeting - Mental Health Awareness Resource Table in local community events - Wear green on National Children's Mental Health Awareness Day - Districtwide Student Mental Health Conference - Mental Health Awareness Resource Fair
+- Mental Health Awareness Video PSA/Poster Contest created by students - Employees and students sign the "Pledge to See Something/Say Something" - Mental health facts shared daily in schools and district offices via district news and social media - Mindfulness resources and green ribbons distributed support Mental Health Awareness - Mental Health Proclamation read at DCPS School Board Meeting and City Council meeting - Mental Health Awareness Resource Table in local community events - Wear green on National Children's Mental Health Awareness Day - District wide Student Mental Health Conference - Mental Health Awareness Resource Fair

 Duval County Public Schools collaborates with Child Guidance Rapid Response Team (RRT), if a student threatens/attempts to harm him/herself or someone else.
-The District crisis process and procedures are as follows:
+The District crisis process and procedures are as follows: The collaborative partnerships with Full Service Schools community providers and agencies that ensures the implementation of mental health services is as follows:

-- School contact's the district crisis hotline if a student threatens/attempts to harm him/herself or someone else; - The district crisis advisor receives an assessment of the presenting problem and contacts the Rapid Response Team; - The LMHC on the RRT goes to the school to assess the student for a Baker Act o If the student meets the criteria for a Baker Act they are transported to the Baker Act receiving facility- - Students involuntarily hospitalized (BA) placed in Tier 3 intervention (pending parent consent) - Upon discharge Discharge Plan is forwarded to Crisis Support to link to School Social Worker and School Counselor for screening with FSS within 15 days of students referred for a mental health referral and school-based mental health services are initiated within 15 days of identification and assessment; community mental health services for students are initiated within 30 days of referral.

-o If the student does not meet the criteria for a Baker Act the RRT LMHC provides the family with resources for therapeutic follow up.
+- School contact's the district crisis hotline if a student threatens/attempts to harm him/herself or someone else; - The district crisis advisor receives an assessment of the presenting problem and contacts the Rapid Response Team; - The LMHC on the RRT goes to the school to assess the student for a Baker Act o If the student meets the criteria for a Baker Act they are transported to the Baker Act receiving facility- - Students involuntarily hospitalized (BA) placed in Tier 3 intervention (pending parent consent) - Upon discharge Discharge Plan is forwarded to Crisis Support to link to School Social Worker and School Counselor for screening with FSS within 15 days of students referred for a mental health referral and school-based mental health services are initiated within 15 days of identification and assessment; community mental health services for students are initiated within 30 days of referral. - If the student does not meet the criteria for a Baker Act the RRT LMHC provides the family with resources for therapeutic follow up.